 - Stereolithography or SLA: This technology works by adding epoxy resin, an equivalent material.
-The part is then polymerised by means of UV light to solidify it.
+The part is then polymerized by means of UV light to solidify it.

-- Fused deposition modelling or FDM: The plastic material is deposited in the form of wire through a nozzle.
+- Fused deposition modeling or FDM: The plastic material is deposited in the form of wire through a nozzle.